Kanchanop6509650229/ticket-customer-service/SECURITY_BYPASS.md

 ## Overview

-The application has been configured to bypass user authentication for most endpoints, allowing you to use the API without implementing a user service.
-This is achieved through two main changes:
+The application has been completely reconfigured to bypass user authentication for all endpoints, allowing you to use the API without implementing a user service.
+This is achieved through three main changes:

-1. Modified `SecurityConfig.java` to make most API endpoints public
+1. Modified `SecurityConfig.java` to allow all requests without authentication
+2. Added `MockAuthenticationFilter.java` to automatically authenticate all requests with a mock user
-2. Added `MethodSecurityConfig.java` to bypass method-level security checks (`@PreAuthorize` annotations)
+3. Added `MethodSecurityConfig.java` to disable method-level security checks (`@PreAuthorize` annotations)

 ## Available Endpoints Without Authentication

-The following endpoints can now be accessed without authentication:
+All endpoints in the application can now be accessed without authentication, including:

 ### Ticket Endpoints
 - `GET /api/tickets/event/{eventId}` - Get all tickets for an event